 If the bundle creation time is greater than that of any previously presented bundle from the same sender, with the same destination, then the bundle is transmitted using the unreliable channel.
 That is, data presented in order are forwarded in order over the unreliable channel, to minimize end-to-end delivery latency.

-Otherwise, the bundle is transmitted over the reliable channel where it is subject to automatic retransmission upon detection of data loss.
+Otherwise, since the bundle has been determined to be out-of-order, the bundle is transmitted over the reliable channel where it is subject to automatic retransmission upon detection of data loss.
 It will arrive somewhat later than the in-order data, but its eventual end-to-end delivery is virtually assured.

 Upon reception of a bundle sent on the reliable channel, the receiving BSSP engine simply passes the bundle up to the BPA for delivery or further forwarding.